-Police have ordered for a male teacher from Moi Girls’ School Nairobi to take a DNA test after the report of the rape incident on Saturday showed that he could be a suspect.
+Police have ordered for a male teacher from Moi Girls’ School Nairobi to take a DNA test after the report of the sexual assault incident on Saturday showed that he could be a suspect.

 The drama teacher, Robinson Mudavadi is said to have committed the crime together with two other men.